kubecost/poc-common-configurations/etl-federation/README.md

  --policy-document file://policy-kubecost-aws-s3.json
 ```

-Create object-store for kubecost federation:
+Create the secret for the object-store for kubecost federation:

 ```
 kubectl create namespace kubecost